raml-org/raml-spec/versions/raml-10/raml-10.md

 Like the [baseUriParameters root node](#base-uri-and-base-uri-parameters), the version parameter is a reserved parameter name in the uriParameters properties declaration.
 The version parameter value corresponds to the value of the version root-level node.

-The following example shows two top-level resources, /user and /users, and a nested resource specified by its [Template URI](#template-uri), /{userId}.
-The URI parameter, userId, is explicitly declared and given a description and an integer type.
+The following example shows two top-level resources, `/user` and `/users`, and a nested resource specified by its [Template URI](#template-uri), `/{userId}`.
+The URI parameter, `userId`, is explicitly declared and given a description and an integer type.

 ```yaml
 #%RAML 1.0